intel/cc-oci-runtime/proxy/README.md

 $ sudo CC_PROXY_LOG_LEVEL=1 ./cc-proxy
 ```

+There are 3 verbosity levels:

+  - Level 1 will show the important events happening at the proxy interfaces
-There are 2 verbosity levels.
-The second one will dump the raw data going over
+  - Level 2 will dump the raw data going over the I/O channel
-the I/O channel.
+  - Level 3 will display the VM console logs.
+With clear VM images, this will
+    show hyperstart's stdout and stderr.